 Project Location: Work shall be performed under this Contract on the campus of the University of Iowa at [Insert campus name, building name and street address or general location].

-The Contractor shall furnish all labor, materials, tools, equipment necessary for, and incidental to, construction of this project as indicated on Drawings dated [Enter Date].
+The Constructor shall furnish all labor, materials, tools, equipment necessary for, and incidental to, construction of this project as indicated on Drawings dated [Enter Date].

 Work shall include everything requisite and necessary to finish work properly, notwithstanding that every item of labor or materials or accessories required to make project complete may not be specifically mentioned.